 - "Edge of Seventeen" — Stevie Nicks

-- "Expecting To Fly" — Neil Young's hit with Buffalo Springfield, "Woodstock" with Crosby Stills and Nash, "Heart of Gold" with Linda Ronstadt and James Taylor on backing vocals
+- "Expecting To Fly" — Neil Young's hit with Buffalo Springfield, "Woodstock" with Crosby Stills and Nash, "Heart of Gold" with Linda Ronstadt and James Taylor on closing chorus

 - "Forever Young" — Bob Dylan and the Band